-Syphilis is a sexually transmitted infection (STI) caused by syphilis bacteria as they usually enter the body through the tissues that line the rectum, vagina or nose.
+Syphilis is a sexually transmitted infection (STI) caused by the Treponema pallidum bacterium.
+These pathogens usually enter the body through the tissues that line the rectum, vagina or nose.
 If not treated quickly, it could get worse over time and causes other medical issues.
 There are four stages in syphilis Primary, Secondary, Latent and Tertiary.
-Syphilis could be caused by

 - Having unsafe sex or unprotected sex (Not using condoms)